makersacademy/bowling-challenge/README.md

 I want each roll to knock down between 0 and 10 pins.

 As a solo bowler,
-To play a full game of bowling,
+So that I know how well I bowled,
-I want each frame to consist of two rolls.
+I want my score to equal the sum of all the pins knocked down in the game.

 As a solo bowler,
-To play a full game of bowling,
+So that I play a full game of bowling,
-I want to each game to consist of 10 frames.
+I want a game to consist of 20 rolls.

-As a solo bowler,
-To know how well I bowled,
-I want my score for each frame to equal the number of pins I knocked down.
 ```

 #### Version 2 - Spares